iamaadityaraj/Lucky-Number-App-/README.md

 **OVERVIEW**
   - Its app to generate a random number with using Adapter and Intent .
-  - we are Using two Types of Intent :- Explict and Implict **Explict Intent**
+  - we are Using two Types of Intent :- Explict and Implict.

+**Explict Intent**
   - It used to Went From one Activity to another Activity within App.